Corner Country Explorer

 Breakfast daily, 8 lunches, 8 dinners

-Meals and services not mentioned in the itinerary
+Meals and drinks not provided for in the itinerary

 The best train trips possible, private luxury coach for off-train travel, guided walking where suitable, and other appropriate and appealing options to make exploration easy